jhsandell/JonstrupInchworm/themachine.md

 ## Secondary design points
-Taking inspiration from the [locomotion of a Geometer Inchworm](https://www.youtube.com/watch?v=ncx4o-W9R2c) and the Kossel Delta printer I developed some novel solutions.
+Taking inspiration from the [locomotion of a Geometer Inchworm (Youtube)](https://www.youtube.com/watch?v=ncx4o-W9R2c) and the Kossel Delta printer I developed some novel solutions.
 Basically, the machine is a hybrid of __2D delta (x- and y-axis) and 1D cartesian (z-axis)__.
-And almost at the same time I discovered [Paulo Gonçalves Tuga](http://www.openbuilds.com/builds/reprap-tuga.390/).
+And almost at the same time I discovered [Paulo Gonçalves Tuga (OpenBuilds)](http://www.openbuilds.com/builds/reprap-tuga.390/).
 - Instead of a Scott-Russel linkage i decided to implement a parallelogram.
 Any fans sitting at the effector hotend would induce some gyro torque when the head rotates.
 It might not be much, but I intuitively liked this better.
 - Two carriages share one rail.
 The stepper motors and drive belts fit easily side-by-side on the same rail.
 It just a